 - Assistance process and case management

-- Media education
+- Media pedagogy

-- Social policy in the welfare state
+- Social policy within the welfare state

-- Specific forms of help and intervention
+- Concrete forms of help and intervention

 Student portfolio work